alkhe/fluxette/README.md

 As you will see, `fluxette` has a set recommended practices, but never forces you to do anything in a particular way.

 Let's start off with creating your action types.
 While a module exporting constants isn't strictly necessary to use `fluxette`, they are recommended for a structured application.
 Constants are important, because they define the behaviors of your application (but don't worry, no switch statements).
+In smaller projects, such as the todo example, it is usually okay to omit a constants module.
 Constants will be used by your stores and in your actions. `fluxette` has no notion of action creators; they are simply userland functions that aid you in creating actions.
 You can use `fluxette` without any action creators at all.

 **types.js**
 ```js